dcunited001/dcunited001.github.io/_posts/2018-10-20-analytic-neurology-da-vinci-shakespeare-and-the-bridge-between-brain-and-mind.md

     classification weights.
     - this would be the only way to identify the "rare" image classes which result in superimposable

+### Algorithm #1:

+#### Training an RBM network to produce intersections for pairs of image-classes trained on another network

+- train skewed image classification networks (e.g. for the image class cars, instead of sampling evenly over all models/years, skew the set for older makes that emphasize anthropomorphic features; i.e. the front is designed to resemble a face)
+- train other non-skewed classes in the same set, but ensure classes that present with facial structures are included.
+- once your network is trained, reverse the network and, for image-class-pairs, intersect their upper-middle tiers of neurons using correlation, autocorrelation, tensor-analysis (e.g. convolution, antisymmetry, etc)
+- another neural network (an RBM?) could drive this process to identify parameters of image-class-pair activation to discover optimally "mixed function" representing a new class for the mixed pair.
+- to train this RBM network, the performance of its candidate boltzman processes would need a cost function: the original image classification algorithm would be run on images for those classes (and control classes?) to provide scores for how the new mixed image classes improve. poorly performing boltzmann processes for mixed-pair-classes would be reset to random or to diverge along the gradient of more successful boltzmann processes.
+- then, generate blank and random images of various kinds (this needs to resemble basic abstract art of some kind, not perlin noise)
+- finally, hook the trained mixed-pair-classes into a deep-dream pattern and see what comes out. the input images need to be simpler;
+  preferably the algorithm can generate its representation
+- a goal: can you get the algorithm to produce a 1968 VW beetle with cat-ears?

+### Algorithm #2: "partializing" image classes

+- find some means of deconstruct the upper 2 or 3 tiers of neuron weights for some image class, to identify "partial" versions of the classes's analytic definitions that can be combined in more compositional ways.
+- here, you are searching for the "partialized" functions which represent the "cat ears" of the cat, which could be applied to other image classes so the above "1968 VW beetle with cat-ears" could be produced more easily.
+- this would be an incredibly powerful technique, but the math is ... probably ridiculous. on the other hand, the math in the first project idea isn't so bad: it's basically machine learning to screw with machine learning results. in the first project, your boltzmann processes are essentially wandering around in spaces between image pairs. here, if the same RBM (or higher-level network is used), then you're doing something similar, but for a single class.
+- since analytic networks start with randomized data, every time they are trained, they produce completely random weights that still yield roughly the same results. each training results in analytical solutions that lie along the same surface, but at completely different points along that surface. the difficulty in untangling image class definitions (to explore it's partial features) is that no definition is "separate" from the others: they are all defined in terms of their relation to the rest of the system.

+### "Partializing" Disentangled Representations of Single Image Classes

+- (verify: is this the same thing as a disentangled solutions in machine learning? particularly representational learning?)
+- with this, a process that successfully trains to capture "untangled" representations of image-classes (and perhaps partialized definitions as well), then the resulting network/data could be used with a deep dream process to produce double images with deconstructed lighting effects.

 #### expanding more logical patterns of visual focus projection and